alan-turing-institute/mogp-emulator/docs/methods/disc/DiscSensitivityAndOutputUncertainty.rst

 Uncertainty analysis
 ~~~~~~~~~~~~~~~~~~~~

-Uncertainty about :math:`\strut x` induces uncertainty in the simulator
+Uncertainty about :math:`x` induces uncertainty in the simulator
-output :math::ref:`f(x)`.
+output :math:`f(x)`.
 The task of measuring and describing that uncertainty
-is known as `uncertainty analysis<DefUncertaintyAnalysis>` (UA).
+is known as :ref:`uncertainty analysis<DefUncertaintyAnalysis>` (UA).
-Formally, we regard the uncertain inputs as a random variable :math:`\strut
+Formally, we regard the uncertain inputs as a random variable :math:`X`
-X` (conventionally, random variables are denoted by capital letters in
+(conventionally, random variables are denoted by capital letters in
 Statistics).
 Then the output :math:`f(X)` is also a random variable and has
 a probability distribution known as the uncertainty distribution.
 Some
 of the most widely used measures of output uncertainty in UA are as